 Denise Driehaus (D-Clifton) is a lifelong resident of Cincinnati and is honored to serve her hometown as representative for Ohio’s 31st House district.

 Prior to her election, Rep. Driehaus co-owned two independent businesses.
 Her small business background allows her to understand many of the hurdles facing small businesses and economic development.
 Her expertise and experience has been instrumental in her advocacy for increased job opportunities and economic development policies.

 A passionate advocate for education, Rep. Driehaus co-sponsored a bill to expand Cincinnati’s Community Learning Center (CLC) model statewide (HB 70), which became law.
 Since 2000, CLCs have closed achievement gaps, increased graduation rates and provided services to communities through a number of public-private partnerships in Cincinnati.

-Rep. Driehaus has also worked on bills regarding job creation, education, opioid addiction, human trafficking, and quality of life issues, support for the arts, entertainment districts and parks and recreation.
+Rep. Driehaus has also worked on bills and passed laws regarding job creation, education, opioid addiction, human trafficking, and quality of life issues, support for the arts, entertainment districts and parks and recreation.

 In previous years, Rep. Driehaus sponsored legislation helping children and families by expanding kinship care (HB 279), renamed I-75 the “Tuskegee Airmen Memorial Highway” (HB 325), allowing for the establishment of entertainment districts (HB 47), and opioid education being added to school curriculums (HB 367), all of which became law.

 Driehaus currently serves as a board member of both the Cincinnati Recreation Foundation and the Community Learning Center Institute and is also a member of the Sisters of Charity Ministry Foundation’s Education Program Committee.
 She formerly served as President of the Cincinnati Recreation Commission and Vice President of the West Price Hill Merchants Association.